Practice Trial of Thomas Richardson

 The verdict is no surprise, to me.
 It is consistent with my understanding of Schoolcraft County residents' collective view of knowledge, human nature, ethics, reason and logic, as I have documented for years, elsewhere.
 That understanding includes a basic premise of human nature of why people lie or confabulate, that was so evident to me in the prosecution's presentation.

 People employ deception because it works to influence the ignorant and intellectually lazy or challenged.
 Current knowledge about human nature should be taught everyone, from a very early age, along with the application of that knowledge, with logic and reasoning skills.
 There would be far fewer successful predators and ignorant victims in the world, if a lot more emphasis was placed upon educating everyone about those characteristics of human nature that separates "civilized" individuals from their simian ancestors, and human predators on both sides of the law.
-Needless to say, the "captains of power" in the associated arenas of politics, religion, military, and industry prefer the status quo of a malleable public, subservient to their wills.
+Needless to say, the "captains of power" in the associated arenas of politics, religion, military, and industry prefer the status quo of a malleable public, readily influenced, and subservient to their wills.

 For what its worth, my best wishes to all those innocents hurt by all facets of the entire unfortunate affair.